krxm107/tp/docs/UserGuide.md

 * `find_club` followed by `get_club 2 /*` copies all details (including member details) of the 2nd club in the club list.
   ![result for 'get_club 2 /*'](images/getClubFullResult.png)

+### Sorting persons : `sort_person` (or `sortp`)

+Sorts persons in the person list in ascending order of the provided fields.

+Format: `sort_person [n/] [p/] [e/] [a/]`

+* `n/` sorts the list by person name, `p/` by phone number, `e/` by email, and `a/` by address.
+* Any number of fields can be included.
+The app will sort the list based on the first provided field, with the next field used as a tiebreaker.

+Examples:
+* `sort_person n/` sorts the person list based on the ascending alphabetical order of their names.
+* `sortp a/ n/` sorts the person list in ascending order of the addresses.
+For persons with the same address, they will be sorted by their names.

+### Sorting clubs : `sort_club` (or `sortc`)

+Sorts clubs in the club list in ascending order of the provided fields.

+Format: `sort_club [n/] [p/] [e/] [a/]`

+* `n/` sorts the list by club name, `p/` by phone number, `e/` by email, and `a/` by address.
+* Any number of fields can be included.
+The app will sort the list based on the first provided field, with the next field used as a tiebreaker.

+Examples:
+* `sort_club n/` sorts the club list based on the ascending alphabetical order of their names.
+* `sortc a/ n/` sorts the club list in ascending order of the addresses.
+For clubs with the same address, they will be sorted by their names.

 ### Clearing all entries : `clear`

 Clears all entries from ClubHub.